 It’s easy to feel like you got the correct answer when your answer matches one of the choices, but don’t be fooled!
 By design, most accounting questions allow you to arrive at some or all of the choices.
 This is how questions test your understanding of the accounting process.
 In this situation, the student is literally playing a guessing game because they’re able to arrive at some or all of the choices, even when they get the WRONG ANSWER!

 The second situation occurs when the student DOESN’T think the questions are difficult, but the choices make them SECOND-GUESS their answer.

 This is self-sabotage.
-They arrive at the correct answer, but don’t trust their understanding of the material they’ve been taught.
+They arrive at the correct answer but don’t trust their understanding of the material they’ve been taught.
 Once they solve the problem correctly, they start overthinking, which leads to trying to figure out the other choices.
-This is okay if you’re trying to prove out your answer, but in many instances it leads to second-guessing the process that resulted in getting the correct answer.
+This is okay if you’re trying to prove your answer, but in many instances, it leads to second-guessing the process that resulted in getting the correct answer.
 This causes doubt and confusion which may lead to changing from the correct answer to an incorrect choice.

 To be successful in answering accounting problems, you need to realize that, more often than not, it’s possible to arrive at some or all of the given choices based on the information stated in the problem.

 For example, in the first accounting test question above, we can calculate all the choices as follows:

 Choice A: $25,000 X 6% X (2 months ÷ 12 months) = $250.

 Choice B: $25,000 X 6% X (3 months ÷ 12 months) = $375.